lacanoid/pgddl/README.md

    using **idempotent DDL** where possible (preferring ALTER to CREATE), creating indexes which are part of a constraint with ADD CONSTRAINT and so on.
 - **No shell access** or shell commands with hairy options required (for running pg_dump), just use SELECT and hairy SQL!
-- It is entrely made out of **plain SQL functions**.
-It is also a kind of a reference for system catalogs.
+- It is entrely made out of **plain SQL functions** so you don't have to install any extra languages, not even PLPgSQL!
+It runs on plain vanilla Postgres.

 Some disadvantages:

 - Not all Postgres objects and all options are supported yet.